-Pfizer-BioNTech is a Lipid nanoparticle-formulated mRNA vaccine encoding the SARS COV-2 spike protein which is responsible for facilitating the entry of the virus into the cell.
+Pfizer-BioNTech is a Lipid nanoparticle-formulated mRNA vaccine that encodes the SARS COV-2 spike protein, which aids virus entry into cells.

-● If the Drugs Controller General of India approves it, this will be the third Covid-19 vaccine used in India, following Covishield and Covaxin (DCGI).
+● This will be the third Covid-19 vaccine used in India, after Covishield and Covaxin, if the Drugs Controller General of India approves it (DCGI).

-● Last week, Dr Reddy's Laboratories, a pharmaceutical firm located in Hyderabad, applied to the government for permission to use the vaccine in India.
+● Dr Reddy's Laboratories, a Hyderabad-based pharmaceutical company, applied to the government last week for permission to use the vaccine in India.

-● According to news agency PTI, RDIF partnered with Hyderabad-based Virchow Biotech Private Limited in March to manufacture up to 200 million doses of Sputnik V per year in India.
+● The company is conducting Phase III clinical trials in the UAE, India, Venezuela, and Belarus, according to the Sputnik-V website.
+RDIF partnered with Hyderabad-based Virchow Biotech Private Limited in March to manufacture up to 200 million doses of Sputnik V per year in India, according to news agency PTI.

-● It also partnered with Stelis Biopharma Pvt Ltd and Panacea Biotec in April to produce 200 million and 100 million Sputnik V doses per year in the region, respectively.
+● In April, it established partnerships with Stelis Biopharma Pvt Ltd and Panacea Biotec to generate 200 million and 100 million Sputnik V doses per year, respectively, in the field.

 Dose and Dosage Regimen

-0.9% Sodium chloride normal saline is used as a diluent in vaccine and the new vial is used every time the vaccine is administered
+Sodium chloride, 0.9 percent In vaccines, normal saline is used as a diluent, and a new vial is used each time the vaccine is given.

-1. If Individuals receiving the vaccine have an allergy to any other vaccine or injectable which can be intramuscular, intravenous, or subcutaneous.
+1. If the vaccine recipients have an allergy to any other vaccine or injectable (intramuscular, intravenous, or subcutaneous).

-2. If the individual receiving vaccine has an allergy to vaccine components or ingredients but the ingredient is unknown.
+2. If the vaccine recipient has an allergy to one or more vaccine components or ingredients, but the specific ingredient is unknown.

-3. People who have contraindications for the Janssen COVID-19 vaccine.
+3. Individuals who are ineligible for the Janssen COVID-19 vaccine.

-4. Patients with moderate to severe acute illnesses should avoid vaccination.
+4. Vaccination should be avoided by patients with moderate to severe acute illnesses.

 Anaphylaxis and other hypersensitivity reactions are seen in this phase